razorRun/node-red-contrib-smartlifeair/README.md

 ### How do I get set up?

+### Please DO NOT use support email in app store to reach for support.
+Log issues and support requests on github.

 1. <b>NOTE: This plugin is only conncted to our US DB, So please choose US (see the list below) on the app when you register.</b> Enroll the devices to <b>SmartLife AIR APP</b> (This is a separate app but you can use all the devices that works with tuya and smart life.
 If your device is not working or does not show inputs/outputs, try updating the firmware from app-> device -> update firmware)

 - <b>Download SmartLife AIR APP</b> from Smartlife site, [One of the leading home automation companies in New Zealand](https://www.smartlife.nz/smartlife-labs).